BurntSushi/blog/content/post/rust-error-handling.md

 * **When panicing indicates a bug in the program.** When the invariants of your code should prevent a certain case from happening (like, say, popping from an empty stack), then panicing can be permissible.
 This is because it exposes a bug in your program.
-This can be explicit as a result from an `assert!` failing, or it could be because your index into an array was out of bounds.
+This can be explicit, like from an `assert!` failing, or it could be because your index into an array was out of bounds.

 This is probably not an exhaustive list.
 Moreover, when using an `Option`, it